An Early Start

 I played a little cross-country circuit for years … Michigan, Colorado and Texas – the midwest.
 I hitch-hiked, rode the trains and planes and used up a dozen cars and vans over the years.
 I played in bars, restaurants, night-clubs, strip-joints, coffeehouses, festivals, carnivals, county fairs and health food stores.
 I played anywhere to anyone who’d have me.

 I also did carpentry work and enjoyed that almost as much as the music life.
+I still do.
 I’ve built a lot of cool stuff with a lot of great guys and still can’t seem to stop putzing around the tool shed at home.
-I’ve had a couple of construction businesses over the years but never did stick to the rules with that…I had a cabinet business in the late 1980’s that bombed big-time in ’90 and put me into bankruptcy.
+I had a couple of construction businesses over the years but never did stick to the rules with that…I had a cabinet business in the late 1980’s that bombed big-time in ’90 and put me into bankruptcy.
 At the suggestion of good friends Jon Ims and Rick West, and with the help of friends Paul Mauer and Peter Phinny, I turned my attention back to music and headed to Nashville in 1991.

 My dad died from alcholism that same year, a few months after I stopped drinking.